 Dress like you're about to sign the deal of your life.

 Suit up!
-Not only because someone else may see you, but because the way we dress directly effects the way we perform.
+Not only because someone else may see you, but because the way we dress directly affects the way we perform.

 Wearing formal office wear and structured clothes puts us in the right frame of mind to conduct business.
-It makes us more feel more confident and even increases hormones needed for displaying dominance.
-This in turn helps us become better negotiators and abstract thinkers.
+It makes us feel more confident and even increase hormones needed for displaying dominance.
+This in turn help us become better negotiators and abstract thinkers.